eslint/eslint/docs/rules/key-spacing.md

 # Enforce Property Spacing (key-spacing)

-Enforces spacing around the colon in object literal properties.
+This rule enforces spacing around the colon in object literal properties.
 It can verify each property individually, or it can ensure vertical alignment of groups of properties in an object literal.

 ## Rule Details